 They’re the snack of my father’s childhood and this is a recipe that together, we have developed over the years.

-Deep fried starters; once you eat one, you’ll always go back for a second.
+Deep fried snacks of flaky pastry and spicy filling.
+Filling options are endless but these moong daal Kachori are my favourite.
+Once you eat one, you’ll always go back for a second.
 Fact.

-Kachori are like the forgotten little sister of samosa – the underdog starter that accidently slipped through the fingers of Western restaurateurs.
+Kachori are like the forgotten little sister of samosa – the underdog starter that accidentally slipped through the fingers of Western restaurateurs.

 I cannot emphasise enough how good lentils are with sweet, hot and sour flavours.
 The addition of sour green mango cuts through the richness of the daal and spices and balances the deep heat of the chillies, ginger and cinnamon perfectly.

 These Kachori are inspired by those sold at the famous Bhagwanjis sweet mart in Mombasa, Kenya.
 My entire family raves about Kenya-style kachori and these, along with Bateta Vada, are guaranteed to put a smile on my dad’s face.
 And I can vouch that he has great taste.

 Kachori come in all flavours, shapes and sizes.
 You can stuff the classic flaky pastry with onions, crushed green peas, urad daal or even potatoes.
 The filling is always strong and spicy.
 This heat is what give Kachori thie robustness.